 The temporomandibular joints (TMJ) located on both sides of your head help you close and open your mouth, chew, speak, and swallow.
-But if these joints or surrounding muscles and ligaments don't work properly, you can end up with a painful TMJ disorder.
-The American Dental Association (ADA) says joint pain can be caused by arthritis, poor jaw and tooth alignment, an injury or dislocation or from grinding your teeth.
+But if these joints or surrounding muscles and ligaments don't work correctly, you can end up with TMJ disorder (sometimes called TMD).
+The American Dental Association (ADA) says joint pain can be caused by arthritis, poor jaw or tooth alignment, an injury or dislocation, or teeth grinding.

-Many medications, both over-the-counter and prescription, can affect the amount of saliva in your mouth, as can radiation treatments, chemotherapy and certain health conditions like AIDS and Sjögren's syndrome.
-The Academy of General Dentistry (AGD) explains that without saliva, you aren't able to wash away harmful bacteria in your mouth; therefore, aside from causing discomfort, an extremely dry mouth can lead to bad breath, mouth sores, gum disease and a higher risk of tooth decay.
+Many medications, radiation treatments, chemotherapy, and certain health conditions can affect the amount of saliva in your mouth.
+The Academy of General Dentistry explains that saliva washes away harmful bacteria in your mouth.
+Therefore, a dry mouth can lead to bad breath, mouth sores, gum disease, and a higher risk of tooth decay.
 To combat dry mouth, you can try sipping water throughout the day or using a special mouthrinse from your dentist.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.